Kakalanp/Kakalanp/README.md

 🤔 New ideas for projects are always welcome!

-💬 Let's chat about anything
+💬 Let's chat about anything!

 ### 📫 Write me an e-mail!